SeaGL/seagl.github.io/_posts/2020-03-06-Last-Yrs-Keynotes-And-Dates.md

 categories: news
 ---

 Hello and welcome to 2020!
 First, a bit of housekeeping.
-We have all but confirmed dates for this fall (EIGHTH YEAR!!!) and we'll publish them here the moment we're able.
+We have confirmed dates for this fall (OUR EIGHTH YEAR!!!) and those dates are **November 13 & 14 2020**.
 SeaGL (the Seattle GNU/Linux conference) is Seattle's grassroots free/libre/open source software, hardware, and culture summit.
 Founded in 2013, SeaGL now features over 50 talks, four keynotes, and the Cascadia Community Builder Award each year.
 Join speakers and participants from around the world for Seattle's FREE, as in freedom and coffee, GNU/Linux conference.

 If you would like to help with this entirely volunteer-run, no-profit conference, please email us at participate@seagl.org and we'll get talking soon about the details for the coming year's conference.